MEDIA LITERACY INITIATIVE

 This year, we’re again excited to offer a special window of time for students and educators to reserve a set of group tickets to a Fest film!
 The educational ticket buy is great for teachers who would like to attend a particular film with a class or clubs and organizations who want to see a film as a group.
 Come February, there will be a short window of time for group ticket requests.
-The form for group ticket requests will be found here and distributed among interested groups.
+The form for group ticket requests can be found here (when available) and distributed among interested groups.
 For more information, contact [email protected].

 TRUE/FALSE’S EDUCATION EFFORTS ARE GENEROUSLY SUPPORTED BY